redsn0w422/redsn0w422.github.io/_posts/2016-1-27-state-farm.markdown

 include Yahoo, Agrible, AkunaCapital (which you can read about [here]({{ site.url }}/life/2016/01/25/akuna-capital.html)), Caterpillar, and John Deere.
 The office I work out of is called the Research and Development Center.
 Essentially, Research Park companies hire talent like students - both undergrad and graduate - and faculty with the goal of building new technology.

-I snaapped a few pictures of the Park on my walk from the bus stop.

 ![Research Park sign](/img/statefarm/walk_1.jpg)

 ![Caterpillar's office](/img/statefarm/walk_2.jpg)